5l1v3r1/FortiOG/Readme.md

 3. Custom Name for the object
 4. Interface to attach object to

-.csv\'s should be formatted similarly to an Excel .csv
+.csv's should be formatted similarly to an Excel .csv

 Requires Python 3